nictzl/ip/docs/README.md

-Nic is a chatbot that can help you keep track of your tasks and stores it for you in a data folder.
+Nic is a chatbot that can help you keep track of your tasks, their status and stores them for you in a data folder.
-In the formats below, ellipsis means non-empty values,
+In the formats below, ellipsis means non-empty values.
+Tasks are characterised as todos, deadlines or events

 ## Adding Todos